 If you worked both as an employee and had your own self-employed business during the year, you may be able to have more taken out of your paychecks from your employer to offset what should be paid in estimated taxes.
 TurboTax W-4 Calculator can help you easily estimate your withholding.

-Also, keep in mind there are some new tax credits available under the CARES Act if you are self-employed and were impacted by coronavirus.
+Also, keep in mind there are some new tax credits available under the CARES Act and under the American Rescue Plan if you are self-employed and were impacted by coronavirus.
 The new credits are the qualified sick and family leave credits claimed on your 2020 tax return.
 If eligible you may be able to take the credits into consideration and lower your fourth quarterly estimated taxes.